Do you have the foundations in place to make books inclusive?

 Can I expect responses to my posts in the discussion space?

 I will aim to respond to posts in the discussion space within 48 hours, Monday-Thursday.

 What size teams can be accommodated?

-To get the best out of the consultancy sessions, the ideal team size would be a maximum of seven.
+To get the best out of the consultancy sessions, the ideal team size would be six-eight people.
 However, this is flexible and for larger teams we can discuss the option for additional sessions so that the group can be split.

 Will I receive any evidence I've completed the programme?

 Participants who engage with the tasks and share their responses in the discussion space and complete the evaluation form will receive a PDF certificate to acknowledge participation in the programme.

 I'm a freelancer.
 How can I get this support?

 If you are a freelancer in the publishing industry/children's book world, I have a similar programme designed just for you.
 Check out Foundations for Inclusion.

 If your questions hasn't been answered above, please get in touch.